 Are You Doing Your Part?

-In chapter 9, Daniel had learned from his study of the Scriptures that the 70 years of captivity were close to the end.
+In chapter 9, Daniel had learned from his study of the Scriptures that the 70 years of captivity were nearing their end.
 But instead of passively waiting for that to happen, he humbly prayed, confessed the sins of his people, and asked God to fulfill His promises.

 Too often, we take a “Christian fatalist” view that God’s going to do what He’s going to do.
 We fail to understand that God wants to use the prayers of His people as part of the process of fulfilling His will.
 Prayer doesn’t change God, but it ushers in the promises of God and changes us as we get involved in what God is doing!